simply-nicky/pyrost/docs/reference/transform_ref.rst

 Transforms are common image transformations.
 They can be chained together using :class:`pyrost.ComposeTransforms`.
 You pass a :class:`pyrost.Transform` instance to a data container :class:`pyrost.STData`.
 All transform classes are inherited from the abstract :class:`pyrost.Transform` class.
+Use :func:`pyrost.Transform.forward` to apply transform to an image.

 :class:`Transform <pyrost.Transform>`
 -----------------------------------------------------